 According to 310Nutrition.com the company is 310 Nutrition, LLC and is located at 2235 E. Flamingo Road, Suite 100-D Las Vegas, NV 89119.
-I looked this address up on Google and it corresponds to the Flamingo Business Park.
+This address corresponds to the Flamingo Business Park.

 Update: The address now listed on the website is 4270 S. Decatur Blvd Ste.
 B8-9 Las Vegas, NV.
-United States 89103 .
-My guess is this address corresponds to an office building of some type because searching online for this address (minus suite B8-9) reveals several other businesses at this address ranging from “Rapid Care Medical Clinic” to “Allience Mental Health” as well as a doctors office.
+United States 89103.
+My guess is this address corresponds to an office building of some type because searching online for this address (minus suite B8-9) reveals several other businesses at this address ranging from “Rapid Care Medical Clinic” to “Alliance Mental Health” as well as a doctors office.

-The Better Business Bureau gave 310 Nutrition a rating of “A-“ at the time this review was written.
+The Better Business Bureau gave 310 Nutrition a rating of “B+” when this review was updated.
 310 Nutrition is also a BBB accredited business.
 See the BBB file for updates and more information.
-Update. in 2017, the rating was “B+.”
-The company does seem to respond to comments posted with the BBB.
+The company does respond to comments posted with the BBB.
 That's good.
 See the BBB file for updates and more information.